-Jacob Owusu Sarfo ( a,b,c,\
+Jacob Owusu Sarfo Da,b,c,

-- a University of Cape Coast, Cape Coast, Ghana - b Centre for Behaviour and Wellness Advocacy, Koforidua, Ghana - cCherkas Global University, Washington, USA
+^a University of Cape Coast, Cape Coast, Ghana ^bCentre for Behaviour and Wellness Advocacy, Koforidua, Ghana ^cCherkas Global University, Washington, USA

-This call for papers invites contributions that explore methodological and theoretical innovations in qualitative research across disciplines such as sociology, education, health, psychology, and development studies.
-We seek submissions critically engaging with qualitative inquiry's foundations, designs, techniques, and ethical considerations.
+This call for papers invites contributions that explore methodological and theoretical innovations in qualitative research across various disciplines, including sociology, education, health, psychology, and development studies.
+We seek submissions that critically engage with the foundations, designs, techniques, and ethical considerations of qualitative inquiry.
 Topics of interest include sampling strategies, research design, reflexivity, philosophical paradigms, and emerging data collection methods.
-If volume permits, submissions may appear in general issues or be grouped into a special thematic collection.
+If volume permits, submissions may be included in general issues or grouped into a special thematic collection.
 This initiative aims to foster a dynamic dialogue on current and future directions of qualitative research.